-and Long Island City, the Inner Transit Zone, and a newly created Outer Transit Zone that will generally encompass all areas within a half-mile of a transit stop.
+In low-density districts, the Proposed Action would greatly expand opportunities for new "missing middle" housing-that is, small apartment buildings that are relatively inexpensive to build and hearken back to forms prevalent in these areas prior to the advent of low-density zoning in 1961.
+The Proposed Action would address decades of restrictions and enable small apartment buildings with non-residential ground floors in all low-density commercial districts, bringing back a beloved typology illegal in low-density areas today.
+The Proposed Action would also enable transit-oriented missing middle housing on large sites within the Greater Transit-Oriented Development Area-that is, the Manhattan Core and Long Island City, the Inner Transit-Oriented Development Area, and a newly created Outer Transit-Oriented Development Area that will generally encompass all areas within a half-mile of a transit stop.
 These initiatives add housing in parts of the city that have produced very little in recent decades, but also encourage housing options for older, smaller, or lower-income households that face particular challenges finding appropriate housing in low-density areas.
 The Proposed Action would also remove obstacles to construction of new infill development in low-density districts on campuses above 1.5 acres and full-block sites, based on FAR, maximum lot coverage, relaxed distance-between-buildings regulations, and new height limits.

 Also in low-density areas, the Proposed Action would enable "accessory dwelling units" or ADUs on lots with one- or two-family housing.
-ADUs would be size-limited and exempt from parking requirements and regulations that limit the number of units, such as restrictions in one- or twofamily zoning districts.
-This includes homeowners who may need space for a family member or for whom the extra income generated by a small rental unit is essential.
+ADUs would be size-limited and exempt from parking requirements and regulations that limit the number of units, such as restrictions in one- or two-family zoning districts.
+This provides an option for homeowners who may need space for a family member or for whom the extra income generated by a small rental unit is essential.
 ADUs are a form of housing that is common in other parts of the country, provides a housing type sorely lacking in low-density areas, and supports flexibility and opportunity for a range of household types, including multigenerational families, smaller households, those looking to age in place, and many others.
 On a macro level, ADUs also provide an important avenue for "gentle density" while maintaining the character of one- and two-family areas.